.

 We’ve Been There Before

-As founders of LigoLab, both Edward Kharatian and I can relate to the situation that you’re currently in.
-Before founding our laboratory information system (LIS) company in 2006, we worked together at Healthline Clinical Laboratories.
-Edward was the CIO and I ran the lab’s IT department.
-We leveraged the technology available to grow the lab and it became the largest privately held lab in California.
+As founders of LigoLab, Edward Kharatian and I can relate to your current situation.
+Before founding our laboratory information system (LIS software) company in 2006, we worked together at Healthline Clinical Laboratories.

 Medical Lab Industry